gvwilson/sdxjs/pattern-matching/index.md

 | Element with `id="ident"` | `#ident`   |
 | `child` element inside a `parent` element | `parent child` |

+According to this grammar,
+`blockquote#important p.highlight` is a highlighted paragraph inside the blockquote whose ID is `"important"`.
+To find elements in a page that match it, our `select` function breaks the query into pieces and then calls `firstMatch` to recurse down the document tree until the query string is exhausted or no matches have been found (<f key="pattern-matching-query-selectors"></f>).

 <%- include('/inc/fig.html', {
     id: 'pattern-matching-query-selectors',
     img: '/static/tools-small.jpg',